Amazon launched its B2B service, Amazon Business, into the UK market. The development will cause seismic changes in the sector. Let’s dive in.

 Over the past two years we have been warning the UK retail supply chain that they will soon be doing business in a market where eCommerce giant Amazon is a formidable competitor.
 And this week our prediction became a reality as, having successfully launched its B2B offering in the US and Germany, Amazon launched its B2B service, Amazon Business, to the UK market.

-The development will undoubtedly cause seismic changes in the sector, altering the expectations of wholesaler’s and 3PL’s customers that will now have the option of working with a recognised eCommerce brand.
-Ultimately this means that existing organisations in the supply chain will have to adapt how they conduct business.
+The development will undoubtedly cause seismic changes in the sector, altering the expectations of wholesaler’s and Third Party Logistics (3PL) customers that will now have the option of working with a recognised eCommerce brand.
+Ultimately this means that existing organisations in the supply chain will have to adapt their way of conducting business.

 Of course selling through Amazon should also be approached with some caution as they take a commission and charge for these services, which as an example, can see them take £4.11 from the sale of a £10 toaster, eating away at precious margins.